microsoft/pxt/docs/project-tools.md

 ## Interaction

 - **Documentation**, **Whiteboard** and **Backpack** each have a bubble; the bubbles are the tabs.
+- Hover or keyboard-focus a closed tab to show its label above the panel.
+The currently open tab has no hover label. **…** shows **Project tools** on hover or keyboard focus whether the other bubbles are visible or hidden.
 - Default widths follow the target's legacy sidedocs variables and breakpoints, rather than a fixed 600px panel.
 On large desktops, the bubble strip counts toward that width budget to preserve coding space.
 In Arcade, the panel starts